 The surname Omrold was first found in Lancashire where the first recorded ancestor was Matthew de Hormerodes, living about 1270.

-Important Dates for the Omrold family
+Early History of the Omrold family

 This web page shows only a small excerpt of our Omrold research.
 Another 122 words (9 lines of text) covering the years 1793 and 1653 are included under the topic Early Omrold History in all our PDF Extended History products and printed products wherever possible.

 Omrold Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Omrold include Ormerod, Omerod, Omrod, Ormrod and others.